Al-Hariri of Basra

 He is known for his Maqamat al-Hariri (also known as the ‘'Assemblies of Hariri'’), a collection of some 50 stories written in the Maqama style, a mix of verse and literary prose.
-For more than eight centuries, Al-Hariri's best known work, his Maqamat has been regarded as one of the greatest treasure in Arabic literature after the Koran and the Pre-Islamic poetic canons.
+For more than eight centuries, Al-Hariri's best known work, his Maqamat has been regarded as one of the greatest treasure in Arabic literature after the Quran and the Pre-Islamic poetic canons.
 Although the maqamat did not originate with al-Hariri, he elevated the genre to an art form.

 Biography

-Al-Hariri was born 446 AH (1054 AD) and died in his native city of Basra on 6 Rajab, AH 516 (10 September, 1122 AD).
-Although his place of birth is uncertain, scholars suggest that he was probably born in Mashan (near Basra), where his family had a palm tree plantation. and only resided in Basra after the age of maturity.
-The street where he died, Banu Haaran, was a place where certain families were known to have settled and was a centre of Basra's silk manufacturing industry.
+Al-Hariri was born 446 AH (1054 AD) and died in his native city of Basra on 6 Rajab, AH 516 (10 September 1122 AD).
+Although his place of birth is uncertain, scholars suggest that he was probably born in Mashan near Basra, where his family had a palm tree plantation. and only resided in Basra after the age of maturity.
+The street where he died, Bani Haram, was a place where certain families were known to have settled and was a centre of Basra's silk manufacturing industry.
 His name, al-Hariri, probably reflects his residence (hariri = silk manufacturer or silk merchant).

 He liked to boast of his Arab heritage: he was a descendant of Rabi’at al Faras, son of Nizār, the son of Ma’add, the son of Adnan al-Ya`muri, who was a companion of Muhammad.

-His family had achieved great wealth, enabling him to receive a good education, studying with Al Fadl al Kasbani.
+His family had achieved great wealth, enabling him to receive a good education, studying with Al-Qasabani.
 He is known to have studied jurisprudence, after which time he became a munshi (official writer).
 His occupation is generally described as a high official.
 Al-Hariri divided his time between Basra where he had his business interests and Baghdad where he carried out his literary activities.

 He is best known for writing Maqamat al-Hariri (مقامات الحريري, also known as The Assemblies of al-Hariri), a virtuosic display of saj', consisting of 50 anecdotes written in stylized prose, which was once memorized by heart by scholars, and Mulhat al-i'rab fi al-nawh, an extensive poem on grammar.

 Various accounts of Al-Hariri's inspiration to write the Maqmat can be found in the literature.
 One account, which has become the established account, was related by Al Hariri's son, Abu al-Qasim Abdullah, is that the author and his servants, were seated in a mosque in Banu Haaran when an indigent man, by the name of Abu Zayd, dressed in ragged cloaks, entered and spoke with great fluency and elegance.
 The speaker related the story of his native city of Saruj being ransacked and his daughter taken captive.